icpac-igad/e4drr/content/_index.md

           description:  Enhanced Risk Knowledge and Awareness Through the Creation of Event-Based Climate Storylines
         - name: Operationalizing Impact Based Forecasting
           icon: code-bracket
-          description: Exploration of Storylines creation processes and applications in Ensemble Prediction System (EPS) Impact Based Forecasting (IBF)
+          description: Exploration of storylines creation processes and applications in Ensemble Prediction System (EPS) Impact Based Forecasting (IBF)
         - name: Capacity Development
           icon: star
-          description: In the Use of Methods and Tools for Storyline Creation
+          description: On the use of methods and tools for storyline creation

   - block: cta-image-paragraph
     id: solutions
     content:
       items:
         - title: Enhanced Risk knowledge
-          text: Composite Impact dataset for risk knowledge and awareness
+          text: Composite Impact dataset for risk knowledge and awareness, [Tasks ➡️](/blog/concept_note/#outcome-1)
-          feature_icon: check
+          feature_icon: bolt
           features:
-            - "Work package 1 Establish Hazard and Impact Modelling for the Region: Setting up of hazard and impact modelling for the region"
+            - "Work package 1: Establish Hazard and Impact Modelling for the Region"
-            - "Work package 2 Implement Co-development Method for Event-Based Climate Storylines: Implement a co-development method for event-based climate storylines"
+            - "Work package 2: Implement Co-development Method for Event-Based Climate Storylines"
-            - "Work package 3 Consolidate Composite Dataset and Storylines into Story Maps Linked with EAHW: Consolidate the composite dataset and storylines as story maps and link with East Africa Hazard Watch (EAHW) web application"
+            - "Work package 3: Consolidate Composite Dataset and Storylines into Story Maps Linked with EAHW"
           # Upload image to `assets/media/` and reference the filename here
           image: impact_data.png

         - title:  Operationalizing Impact Based Forecasting
-          text: Ensemble Prediction System (EPS) Impact Based Forecasting (IBF)
+          text: Ensemble Prediction System (EPS) Impact Based Forecasting (IBF),  [Tasks ➡️](/blog/concept_note/#outcome-2)
           feature_icon: bolt
           features:
-            - "Work package 4 Establish an Analysis and Forecast Validation Facility Utilizing Storylines Datasets and Processes for Anticipatory Action"
+            - "Work package 4: Establish an Analysis and Forecast Validation Facility Utilizing Storylines Datasets and Processes for Anticipatory Action"
-            - "Work package 5 Demonstrate the Application of Storylines as Bayesian Networks in IBF Risk and Decision Analysis"
+            - "Work package 5: Demonstrate the Application of Storylines as Bayesian Networks in IBF Risk and Decision Analysis"
-            - "Work package 6 Operationalize EPS IBF with Hazard and Impact Modelling for the Region Operationalise EPS IBF with hazards and impact modelling for the region"
+            - "Work package 6: Operationalize EPS IBF with Hazard and Impact Modelling for the Region Operationalise EPS IBF with hazards and impact modelling for the region"
           # Upload image to `assets/media/` and reference the filename here
           image: bulletin.png

         - title:   Capacity Development
-          text: In the Use of Methods and Tools for Storyline Creation
+          text: In the Use of Methods and Tools for Storyline Creation,  [Tasks ➡️](/blog/concept_note/#outcome-3)
           feature_icon: bolt
           features:
-            - "Work package 7 Develop Documentation and Training Materials on Methods and Tools Used in Storyline Creation Activities"
+            - "Work package 7: Develop Documentation and Training Materials on Methods and Tools Used in Storyline Creation Activities"
-            - "Work package 8 Conduct Capacity Development Activities in Co-development, Workshops and Tutorials"
+            - "Work package 8: Conduct Capacity Development Activities in Co-development, Workshops and Tutorials"
           # Upload image to `assets/media/` and reference the filename here
           image: bn-dm.png